 POS 2900 Introduction to International Relations

+POS 2295 Methods for Political Science II

 POS 4960/4961 Internship (1-5 hours)

 POS 4999 Senior Seminar in Political Science

-MAT 2022 Elementary Statistics

-Majors must complete e an additional 20 hours of course work in political science, subject to
+Majors must complet e an additional 20 hours of course work in political science, subject to

-the distribution req uirements below:
+the distribution red quirements below:

-At least one course ch osen from the following:
+At least one course ch nosen from the following:

-POS 2500 Law and the Courts
+POS 3100 Southern Politics

 POS 3320 The Legislative Process

 POS 3325 U.S. Campaigns and Elections

 POS 3400 Political Parties and Interest Groups

-At least one course fro om the following:
+At least one course from om the following:

-POS/HIS 3175 United States Foreign Policy
+POS 3175 Foreign and Security Policy of the United States

 POS 3323 International Organizations

 POS 3345 Conflict and War

 POS 3500 The International Relations of the Developing World

 POS 3600 Topics in International Relations

-At least one course fro om the following:
+At least one course from om the following:

 HIS 3165 History of Modern Europe

 HIS 3275 History of East Asia

-HIS 3365 History of Modern Latin America
+HIS/LAS 3365 History of Modern Latin America

 HIS 3415 History of the Middle East

 HIS 3445 History of Modern Africa

+POS 3327 Topics in Comparative Politics

-C. Bachelor of Arts Degi ee Requirements •••••• 20 hours OR
+C. Bachelor of Arts Degree Requirements 20 hours OR